-Public Holidays Philippines 2024
+Public Holidays in Philippines

 The Philippines is a nation with a rich historical background, diverse cultural heritage, and natural beauty.
 It faces various development challenges but remains a dynamic and resilient country with significant potential in Southeast Asia.